GreshamFedora/ChineseDialectProject/README.md

 Lessons Learned:
-Creating a website and the materials to be displayed on it is quite labor-intensive, making sure that said website and all of its elements are responsive across devices is a constant challenge.
+Creating a website and all of the materials (images, diagrams, tables, etc.) to be displayed on it is quite labor-intensive, and making sure that said website and all of said materials are responsive across devices is a constant challenge.